Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of the course, the student should be able to:

-• Understand managing industrial and labour policy as well as labour disputes and their settlement;
+• Understand and manage industrial and labour policy as well as labour disputes and their settlement.

 • Understand international labour laws.